iamdcj/javascripts/core/asynchronicity/promises/README.md

 # Promise

-A `Promise` is an object represents the result of an asynchronous operation. **The result of a promise can either be successful or failed.**
+A `Promise` is an object represents the result of an asynchronous operation. **The result of a promise can either be successful or failed.** I

 _Promises allow engineers to fire some asynchronous code, and handle the result of that code when it completes at some point in the future._